View this document as: a single page | multiple pages.

 allowlist

 A documented list of specific elements that are allowed, per policy decision.
-In federation contexts, this is most commonly used to refer to the list of RPs allowed to connect to an IdP without subscriber intervention.
+In federation contexts, this is most commonly used to refer to the list of RPs that are allowed to connect to an IdP without subscriber intervention.
 This concept has historically been known as a whitelist.

 applicant